 Think more broadly about brands and better serve your clients with a selection of essays from some of the best and brightest in the industry.

-Structured as 20 provocations written in the form of 'I believe... and therefore...', the essays are organised into three sections:
+Structured as 20 provocations written in the form of 'I believe... and therefore...', the essays are organized into three sections: